SunnySuite/Sunny.jl/GettingStarted.md

 *Caution*: To install Jupyter from scratch, the IJulia package will download the entire Anaconda distribution, which requires gigabytes of storage.
 If an Anaconda installation already exists on your system, it is probably good to have IJulia find it.

-Once all the above packages are installed, you will be ready to run and modify the Sunny examples.

 # More advanced features for code development

-This section describes some more advanced setup that will be useful for those ready to dig deeper into Sunny.
+For beginning users, the previous sections are fully sufficient for running and modifying the Sunny examples.
+More expert users may eventually want to experiment with changes to Sunny itself.
+This section describes a more advanced setup for Julia code development.

 ## Developing the Sunny source code with Git

 Previously, we included Sunny into the Julia environment using the package `add` command.
-For advanced users, it will be better to use the `develop` command, which allows modifying the Sunny source code.
+Alternatively, the `develop` command will allow modifying the source code of a package.
 If Sunny has been installed with `add`, remove it using

 ```
 pkg> remove FastDipole